 - Download either the 32 bits (ECWolf for Windows) or 64 bits (x86-64) version of ECWolf

 - Copy all files from the downloaded zip into a folder of choice, for example c:\games\wolf3d

-Get the Wolfenstein 3D game data files
+Where are the Wolfenstein 3D game data files?

 - Copy the original Wolfenstein 3D game data files or Wolfenstein 3D: Spear of Destiny data files into the ECWolf folder, in this case c:\games\wolf3d